JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/monstrosity/kraken.md

 ***Lightning Storm (Costs 2 Actions).*** The kraken uses Lightning Storm.

 ***Ink Cloud (Costs 3 Actions).*** While underwater, the kraken expels an ink cloud in a 60-foot radius.
 The cloud spreads around corners, and that area is heavily obscured to creatures other than the kraken.
-Each creature other than the kraken that ends its turn there must succeed on a DC 23 Constitution saving throw, taking 16 (`3d10`) poison damage on a failed save, or half as much damage on a successful one.
+Each creature other than the kraken that ends its turn there must succeed on a DC 23 Constitution saving throw, taking `dice: 3d10|avg` (`3d10`) poison damage on a failed save, or half as much damage on a successful one.
 A strong current disperses the cloud, which otherwise disappears at the end of the kraken's next turn.
 ```
 ^statblock